The Wizard

 A collection of writings by many women.
 Copiously illustrated.

-• You can spend five minutes to create a shamble, which allows you to detect if magic has been worked nearby.
+• You can spend ten minutes to create a shamble, which allows you to detect if magic has been worked nearby.
 It will only tell you yes / no and relative strength.

 • Each time you study this book, roll a D6.
 That many women that are neither noble or clergy in the area owe you a favor for you have given them contraceptive, proconceptive, or contramenstrual help.